Dovud-Asadi/Dovud-Asadi/README.md

 - 👯 I’m looking to collaborate on projects involving deep learning, distributed training, and Hugging Face integrations.
 - 🤔 I’m looking for help with optimizing model training using Hugging Face's Accelerate and FSDP.
 - 💬 Ask me about deep learning, virtual environments, or anything related to AI!
-- 📫 How to reach me: [Your preferred contact method]
+- 📫 How to reach me: dovudasadoff@gmail.com
-- 😄 Pronouns: [Your pronouns]
 - ⚡ Fun fact: I love exploring the intersection of technology and creativity!